babita27/-Users-babita.gurjar-Downloads-odj-starter-springboot-datastore-minimal-/README.md

 # odj-starter-springboot-datastore-minimal-
-A starter application for ODJ with DataStore, written in Java with Spring Boot
+A starter application for ODJ with DataStore, written in Java with Spring Boot.

 ## Building the application